Estonia is cleansing oil shale

 2 January 2014

-This article appears in the latest issue of IEA Energy: The Journal of the International Energy Agency; click here to send a request a free subscription.
+This article first appeared in Issue 5 of IEA Energy: The Journal of the International Energy Agency.

 Significant reserves and nearly a century of experience in tapping this resource make Estonia’s oil shale industry the most developed in the world.
 Oil shale, however, tops the list of the most polluting fossil fuels.
 One benefit the country could reap from membership in the IEA is collaboration in pursuing wider use of oil shale in a cleaner, more sustainable manner.